-Sprint gets approval from SoftBank to hold negotiations with DishAlex Wagner - Deputy Managing Editor, News Desk
+Sprint gets approval from SoftBank to hold negotiations with DishAlex Wagner - Editorial Director of News and Content

 Nearly a month after Sprint was given the A-OK from SoftBank to speak to Dish and gain more details about its $25.5 billion offer for the Now Network, it appears that the discussions are going to escalate a bit.
 Sprint tonight announced that it's received a waiver from SoftBank to discuss "non-public information" with Dish and to hold negotiations regarding Dish's bid for Sprint, two things that Sprint was not allowed to do during its previous talks with Dish.

 Sprint also reminds us in its announcement that, as part of the terms of its deal with SoftBank, it can end its agreement with the Japanese carrier in order to pursue a better offer.
 Sprint is quick to point out that it hasn't yet determined if Dish's offer is superior to SoftBank's, though.
 The No. 3 carrier also says that its board of directors still supports its existing deal with SoftBank.

 Sprint originally entered into an agreement with SoftBank late in 2012 that, if completed, will see the Japanese carrier dropping $20.1 billion for a 70 percent stake in Sprint.
 Dish then surprised most everyone with its own $25.5 billion offer for Sprint in April 2013, and since then Sprint has been contemplating the bids while SoftBank and Dish exchange comments about whose offer is superior.